Chocominticecream/Scoopers/README.md

 - art + polish
 - shop system!

+other stuff:
+- change the ice cream sticking algorithm to roll to a set amount of seconds instead of RNG

 BUGS (those that i cannot recreate exactly at least)
 - ~~ice cream will get flung suddenly when placing it on ice cream~~
 - ice cream sometimes reverts to idle state, possibly caused when in contact with another ice cream when in attempttostick state